JStitch626/se_project_aroundtheus/README.md

 ### Code Enhancements

-- created separate functions for `profileAutoFillIn` and `fillProfileForm` and called the functions in the `addEventListener`
+- created separate functions for `openProfileModal` and `setProfileData` and called the functions in the `addEventListener`

 ---